Context Background Richard III

 History Plays became a device to bring the cultural and national inheritance to the common illiterate masses.
 Through entertainment, it helped the common people appreciate the famous victories and noble heroes of a great nation.
 None was more admired than Henry V.

 The War of the Roses began as the result of a family dispute between rival cousins, grandsons of Edward III, for the crown of England.
-Shakespeare wrote a tetralogy (series of 4 plays), covering this era in British History: Richard II, Henry IV, Pt 1 & 2, and Richard III.
+Shakespeare wrote two tetralogies (series of 4 plays), covering this era in British History: Richard II, Henry IV, Pt 1 & 2, Henry V, and then Henry VI, Parts 1, 2 & 3 finishing with Richard III.

 Since 1066, England and France were locked together under the combined Monarchy of French Plantagenet Kings, who appointed favourites to administer affairs in England.
 Edward I, circa 1272 – 1307 was the first to assert independence by appointing his eldest son, Prince of Wales.
 It was Edward III, The perfect King, 1327 – 1377 who began the Hundreds Years War, humiliating the French by seizing much of their lands.
 Edward was widely respected as benevolent, merciful and magnificent.
 His heir, The Black Prince died in France a year before Edward died in 1377.
 The heavy crown passed to his grandson Richard II, who was 10 years old, so a regent ruled for twelve years.